91ahmed/nostfly/README.md

 ```
 <br>

-> **Note:** You can add your own custom close animation class instead of using the available ones.
+> **Note:** You can add your own close animation class instead of using the available ones.

 <br>